ravalenr/ca2-algorithms-constructs/README.md

 **Department Hierarchy:**
 - `Department` (parent) → `AcademicDepartment`, `AdministrativeDepartment`, `SupportDepartment` (children)

-This structure follows the "DRY" (Don't Repeat Yourself) principle and makes the code more maintainable.

-### 2. Sorting Algorithm - Binary Tree Sort (Recursive)
+### 2. Sorting Algorithm - Merge Sort (Recursive)

-**Why I chose Binary Tree Sort:**
+**Why I chose Merge Sort:**

-I selected Binary Tree Sort as my recursive sorting algorithm for several important reasons:
+I selected Merge Sort as my recursive sorting algorithm for several important reasons:

-1. **Natural Integration** - The assignment requires both sorting AND displaying employee hierarchy as a binary tree.
-Binary Tree Sort naturally accomplishes both tasks, making it a logical choice.

-2. **Efficient Performance** - Binary Tree Sort has an average time complexity of O(n log n), which is efficient for the dataset sizes we're working with (100+ employees).
-This meets the performance requirement of completing operations within 2-3 seconds.

-3. **Recursive Nature** - The algorithm is inherently recursive through its insert operation, which perfectly fulfills the assignment requirement for a recursive sorting algorithm.

-4. **Intuitive for Hierarchies** - Since we're managing a school organization with natural hierarchical relationships (managers, departments, employees), a tree-based sorting approach makes conceptual sense.
+1. **Guaranteed Performance** - Merge Sort has O(n log n) time complexity in ALL cases (best, average, and worst), unlike Quick Sort which can degrade to O(n²).
+This ensures consistent performance regardless of input data patterns.

+2. **Properly Recursive** - Merge Sort is a true divide-and-conquer recursive algorithm.
+It divides the problem into smaller subproblems, solves them recursively, then combines the results - perfectly demonstrating the recursive paradigm.

+3. **Stable Sorting** - Merge Sort is a stable sort, meaning employees with identical names maintain their original order.
+This is important for maintaining data integrity in employee records.

+4. **Predictable Behavior** - The algorithm's performance is reliable and doesn't depend on pivot selection or data distribution, making it ideal for production systems.

-5. **Educational Value** - Binary Tree Sort demonstrates my understanding of both tree data structures and recursive algorithms, which are core topics in the Algorithms & Constructs module.
+5. **Educational Value** - Merge Sort demonstrates core algorithmic concepts: recursion, divide-and-conquer strategy, and the merge operation for combining sorted sequences.

 **How it works:**
-1. Insert each employee into a Binary Search Tree (BST) using recursive insertion
-2. Perform an in-order traversal of the tree (also recursive)
-3. The in-order traversal naturally produces a sorted sequence
+1. Divide the array into two halves (recursively)
+2. Sort each half independently using the same merge sort algorithm (recursive calls)
+3. Merge the two sorted halves back together into a single sorted array
+4. Base case: arrays with 0 or 1 elements are already sorted

-The sorting is based on employee names (last name first, then first name) in alphabetical order.
+The sorting is based on employee names (last name first, then first name) in alphabetical order using case-insensitive comparison.

-### 3. Searching Algorithm - Binary Search (Recursive)
+### 3. Searching Algorithm - Linear Search

-**Why I chose Binary Search:**
+**Why I chose Linear Search:**

-Binary Search is the most efficient searching algorithm for sorted data:
+I selected Linear Search as my searching algorithm for several practical reasons:

-1. **Optimal Efficiency** - O(log n) time complexity means very fast searches even with large datasets
-2. **Perfect Match** - Since we're already sorting the data with Binary Tree Sort, Binary Search is the natural choice
-3. **Recursive Implementation** - The recursive nature divides the search space in half with each call
-4. **Performance Guarantee** - Easily meets the <1 second search requirement specified in the assignment
+1. **Partial Name Matching** - Linear Search allows me to search for partial names (e.g., searching "buff" finds "Buffy Summers").
+This makes the system much more user-friendly since people don't always remember full names.

+2. **Case-Insensitive Searching** - The implementation ignores case, making it easier for users to search without worrying about capitalization.

+3. **No Sorting Required** - Unlike Binary Search which requires sorted data, Linear Search works on any array.
+This means I can search immediately without having to sort first.

+4. **Real-World Performance** - With O(n) time complexity, it's fast enough for typical school sizes (50-500 employees).
+The search completes in well under a second for these dataset sizes.

+5. **Better User Experience** - While Binary Search is technically faster (O(log n)), it only works with exact matches.
+Linear Search provides a much better user experience by finding partial matches.

 **How it works:**
-1. Takes a sorted array of employees
+1. Takes an array of employees and a search term
+2. Iterates through each employee in the array
-2. Compares the search term with the middle element
+3. Compares the search term (case-insensitive) against first name, last name, and full name
-3. If match found, returns the employee
-4. If search term is less, searches the left half (recursively)
+4. Checks if the search term is contained in any of these fields (partial matching)
-5. If search term is greater, searches the right half (recursively)
+5. Returns all employees that match the search criteria

 The search is case-insensitive and returns complete employee details including Manager Type and Department.